gearbot/GearBot/web/src/docs/guides/infractions.md

 !inf search [mod] 106354106196570112 5
 ```

-Show the last 50 infractions of a specific user, and any infractions where you used that user's id in the reason:
+Show the last 50 infractions of a specific user, and any infractions where you used that user's ID in the reason:
 ```
 !inf search [user] [reason] 106354106196570112 50
 ```